top of page

 “Here!”
 She pulled it out of the footwell and blindly held it behind her, too afraid to turn back to look.

 The gun was wrenched from her grasp, and she used both hands now to brace herself against the remainder of the doorframe just as Davy let go.
-There was a resounding blast and a split-second flash of light.
-The black sedan swerved violently, lost speed, and collided with an oncoming truck.
+There was a resounding blast, then the black sedan swerved violently, lost speed, and collided with an oncoming truck.

 She closed her eyes, her arms shaking from the exertion of holding herself inches from her death.
 She was grabbed by her waistband and pulled back all the way, and as she collapsed back against the seat she found herself, for a moment, able to ignore the searing pain in her ribs as her chest heaved.
 She drank in every breath she could.